 Of course there is now a better chance than ever to make some money and a living off skateboarding as a profession.
 That said, I think the majority of skateboarders are not bothered about the competitive side of the art.
 The lifestyle around skateboarding culture makes you simply appreciate hanging out with your friends and the learning of new tricks together are the small victories in the process.
 It is never about proving you are better than the next man.
 Each persons learning cycle and speed of progression will also be different.
 No matter what level your skateboarding talents are, it does not matter.
 You are doing it because you enjoy it no matter where it takes you.

 With regards to contests, if you were to compare Tom Penny's winning run from Radlands in 1995 (R.I.P to Radlands having closed in 2004) with any of Nyjah Huston’s winning lines from any of the Street League or X Games titles he has accumulated, you would see a stark contrast and know skateboarding has changed a lot since.
 I am not sure if the two should ever be compared (with both from different skateboarding eras) however both are considered to be two of the best in the history of skateboarding.
 Nowadays I believe a certain style of skateboarder can be carved out to be more suited for contests.
 They are the complete package, with the ability to attack handrails, stairs, ledges, walls and are usually solid on flat ground as well.
 Yes, they can all do the same tricks with great consistency however it can sometimes be perceived as ‘robotic’ like, lacking in any unique style which makes them stand out from the others.
 I believe that someone could do perfect tricks all day however someone else could look more natural on a skateboard.
-After all, there is a difference between perfection and mastery and good styles stand out.
+After all, there is a difference between perfection and mastery, and good styles stand out.